 The crochet primrose stitch is a relatively easy stitch to learn and perfect for beginners!
 It creates an interesting shell look and makes any project a little more appealing to the eye.
-It looks great in most any crochet project and looks even more amazing when used to make a blanket!
+It looks great in most any crochet project and looks even more amazing when used to make a blanket.
+Have fun! 🙂

 I decided to do my tutorial with worsted weight yarn from Hobby Lobby and a size J crochet hook, but you can easily use any yarn weight and the corresponding hook size for the same results.
 I would recommend Lion Brand Vanna’s Choice or Red Heart Super Savers as good substitutes.
 Either one is a great alternative to mimic the results of this stitch as shown.